AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 ## Add attributes {#add-attributes}

-From the [!UICONTROL Edit widget] screen, to begin adding attributes to a card simply select **[!UICONTROL Add attributes]** in the top-right corner of the card.
+From the [!UICONTROL Edit widget] screen, to begin adding attributes to a card select **[!UICONTROL Add attributes]** in the top-right corner of the card.

 ![](../images/profile-customization/profiles-edit-widget-basic-add-attributes.png)